 What Does Reconstitution Mean in Peptide Research?

 The process involves adding a precise volume of sterile solvent — most commonly bacteriostatic water — to the vial containing the lyophilized peptide cake, allowing it to dissolve completely, and then calculating the resulting concentration for accurate experimental measurements.
+For quick concentration checks, use the Apex peptide reconstitution calculator alongside the manual formula below.

 Materials Needed Before You Begin